htzheng1018/625hw3/README.md

 [![R-CMD-check](https://github.com/htzheng1018/625hw3/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/htzheng1018/625hw3/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of mypackage is to fit a multiple linear regression using matrix calculations.
+The goal of mlrmodel is to fit a multiple linear regression using matrix calculations.
 It contains a virtual dataset with y and x, which are created by random variables.
 Using this model, we can estimate the coefficients of variables, partial SSE, se(beta_hat), t value, p value, significance of each variables, R square.
 Meanwhile, this function also contains a Rcpp function, which can calculate the mean of each x